 Today, we’re talking about promoting and selling B2B sales and B2B marketing strategies.
 In essence, selling B2B products and services right now, in today’s landscape, online.
 We’re going to get into automated webinars too.

 It’ll be loosely based on this article: How To Promote A B2B Product Or Service Right Now

-Kind of how we're going to go about this is there was a blog post that we wrote a while ago.
-So let's throw this link in the chatbox here.
-So this is the blog post, how to promote B2B products or services right now and we're going to be kind of riffing off this and then adding to it.
-And then of course, if there’s anything that we can do in the meantime, go to DoneForYou.com and we will get you taken care of.
-So here's the kind of the lowdown, B2B sales, and marketing strategies for promoting products and promoting B2B services, by and large, you’re still selling to a human being.
+Of course, if there’s anything that we can do in the meantime, go to DoneForYou.com.
+We will get you taken care of.
+Here’s the kind of the lowdown, B2B sales, and marketing strategies for promoting products and promoting B2B services.
+By and large, you’re still selling to a human being.
 You’re still selling to one person.
-So a lot of people, a lot of times when you read in marketing textbooks and you listen to people talk and there’s a huge difference in selling B2B sales versus B2C, business-to-consumer.
+A lot of people, a lot of times when you read in marketing textbooks.
+You listen to people talk and there’s a huge difference in selling B2B sales versus B2C, business-to-consumer.

 NOTE: To learn how to build your own BSB sales funnel from scratch, check out the Funnel Formula Course!

 It’s built-in a one-to-many scenario.
 When you’re selling to other business owners, when you’re selling business-to-business services, business-to-business products, you are still trying to bond and connect with one person on the other side of the world, another side of their computer, the other side of the country or the other side of the city.
 It does not matter where they are.